ZHKKKe/Harmonizer/README.md

 ---

+## To Do

+According to the feedback/questions I received, the following contents will be updated in the future, but it may take a while:
+- [ ] Release training code
+- [ ] Release a more robust pre-trained Enhancer model

 ## Demo

 In our demos, the <b>Harmonizer</b> model is trained on the *iHarmony4* dataset, while the <b>Enhancer</b> model is trained on the *FiveK + HDRPlus* datasets.